Mike11199/Landing-Page/README.md

 -Div and flex container, flexbox placement, and page layout.   </br>
 -Static Header navbar with links containing CSS hover transition effects to change color. </br>
 -CSS Added for mobile phone viewing support of the website. </br>
--CSS for adding animations (added h2 float in from margin).
+-CSS for adding animations (added h2 float in from margin). </br>
+-Adding forms, and associated inputs and labels with a submit action to post to "http://httpbin.or/post" as a test.

 If button CSS (mouseover, click effects) do not work, go to Dev Tools (F12 in Chrome) -> Network -> Disable Cache, then delete your browser's cache manually.
 Then reopen the live preview page off of GitHub Pages.